-Revamped just in time for Christmas, this post has been totally re-written with better step-by-steps, a supply list, new pictures and variations on the project for gift giving (see Step 9: Variations for an updated colour scheme and versions for a two and three-remote caddy).
+Revamped just in time for Christmas, if you know someone with an abundance of TV remotes, this remote control caddy should be on your gift giving list!
+It has been totally re-written with better step-by-steps, a supply list, new pictures and variations on the original project.

 But with a new TV, soundbar and blue-ray player, he suddenly had a ton of remotes that kept getting lost.
 There’s nothing worse than trying to have a lazy day only to be sidelined by spending time looking for remotes!
 I couldn’t wait to step in to help solve his problem (after all, I had no excuse not to with a brand new craft studio waiting to see some action)!

 I gathered up some pipe fittings – some pulled apart from another project I wasn’t happy with.
-I also scrounged up some scraps of horsehair braid that I had used 25 years earlier to make my sister’s wedding veil.
-Lastly, I reused some magnetic hooks that used to be on our fridge before we replaced our old appliances.
+I also scrounged up some scraps of horsehair braid used 25 years earlier to make my sister’s wedding veil.
+Lastly, I reused magnetic hooks from our old fridge (before we replaced our appliances).
+In a variation of this project, you’ll see I also upcycled spare string light clips.

 All it took to complete was three hand tools: a pair of scissors, a stapler and some straight pins.
 It’s not only easy to do, but all done without any fancy equipment!
 If you have a sewing machine, you can even make the updated version of this project shown near the end!